Azathioprine Sodium Vial

-Some products that may interact with this drug include: ACE inhibitors (e.g., benazepril, lisinopril), allopurinol, aminosalicylates (e.g., mesalamine, olsalazine, sulfasalazine), "blood thinners" (e.g., enoxaparin, heparin, warfarin), drugs affecting the bone marrow (e.g., trimethoprim/sulfamethoxazole, cancer chemotherapy drugs), febuxostat, past or present use of alkylating-type cancer drugs (e.g., chlorambucil, cyclophosphamide, melphalan), other drugs that weaken the immune system/increase the risk of infection (such as rituximab, tofacitinib).
+Some products that may interact with this drug are: febuxostat, past or present use of certain cancer drugs (such as cyclophosphamide, melphalan), other drugs that weaken the immune system/increase the risk of infection (such as rituximab, tofacitinib).

-If you have had an organ transplant, it is recommended that you attend a transplant education class or support group.
-Learn the signs of organ rejection such as tenderness around the transplanted organ, a feeling of being ill, or fever.
-Signs of a failing kidney transplant include a decrease in the amount of urine, swelling arms/legs/face, trouble breathing, or increase in blood pressure.
-Seek immediate medical attention if any of these symptoms occur.
+If you have had an organ transplant, attend a transplant education class or support group.
+Learn the symptoms of organ rejection such as a feeling of being ill, fever, pain around the transplanted organ, and the signs of a failing transplanted organ (a decrease in the amount of urine with kidney transplant).
+Get medical help right away if these symptoms occur.